yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![The Clone button is highlighted under the dev environment.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image96.png "Copy the deployment tasks")

-3. Click on the new environment "Copy of dev" to bring up the configuration screen
+3. Click on the new environment "Copy of dev" to bring up the configuration screen.

-4. Change the Environment name to "test"
+4. Change the Environment name to "test".

 5. Now, we will begin editing the configuration for the test environment.
 Click the "1 phase, 2 tasks" link for the test environment.